dregwise/MCP/README.md

 ## ⚖️ Legal Disclaimer

-**Dregwise is an independent documentation project.
-Not affiliated with, endorsed by, or connected to Robinhood Markets, Inc., Anthropic, OpenAI, or any AI platform provider.**
+**This documentation and the Dregwise token are independent community projects.** They are not affiliated with, endorsed by, sponsored by, or officially connected to Robinhood Markets, Inc., Robinhood’s MCP products, Anthropic, OpenAI, or any other AI platform provider.

-> This documentation is for educational purposes only.
-Trading securities involves substantial risk of loss and is not suitable for every investor.
-Past performance is not indicative of future results.
-Consult a qualified financial advisor before making investment decisions.
-The authors and contributors are not liable for any financial losses, damages, or consequences arising from the use of this documentation or the connected AI agents.
+This documentation is provided for educational and informational purposes only.
+Nothing here constitutes financial, investment, legal, or trading advice.
+Trading securities, tokens, and digital assets involves substantial risk, and past performance does not guarantee future results.
+Always do your own research and consult a qualified advisor before making financial decisions.

+The authors, contributors, and maintainers are not liable for any financial losses, damages, or consequences arising from the use of this documentation, connected AI agents, or related community-built tools.

 ---

+**Important:** Robinhood’s official MCP offerings are separate from this project.
+The token, added tooling/tek, and detailed docs here are built by the Dregwise community and are **not endorsed by Robinhood**.

-**Built by the Dregwise community** • [@_DregwiseRh](https://x.com/_DregwiseRh) • Contract: `0x3547ffe3f05a8371f1c37ca0763456969889cf44`
+**Community:** [@_DregwiseRh](https://x.com/_DregwiseRh) • Contract: `0x3547ffe3f05a8371f1c37ca0763456969889cf44`